-- 19 companies used the Black-Scholes-Merton/Closed-form to value ESOs; five companies used the Binomial/Lattice method, and six companies did not grant any options in 2011. - Three companies chose a 7 or 8 year contractual term.
-All other companies had the 10 year contractual term for their stock options. - The 2011 average expected term was 6.2 years with a range of 3.0 to 8.8. - Two companies used a suboptimal exercise factor as an input to the Binomial/Lattice method using factors of 1.40 and 1.45. - Six companies estimated expected volatility based on implied volatility exclusively.
-Twelve other companies used implied volatility as part of their expected volatility estimation.
-Seven companies estimated expect volatility based on historical volatility exclusively.
-Eleven other companies used historical volatility as part of their expected volatility estimation. - One company has reported in prior years the skewness and kurtosis of the stock price time series.
+- 17 companies used the Black-Scholes-Merton/Closed-form model to value ESOs.
+Six companies used the Binomial/Lattice model.
+Six companies did not grant any employee stock options in 2012.
+Microsoft Corporation granted 6 million ESOs primarily in conjunction with business acquisition without disclose any information. - Three companies chose a 7 or 8 year contractual term.
+All other companies had the 10 year contractual term for their stock options. - The 2012 average expected term was 6.1 years with a range of 3.0 to 8.5. - Two companies used a suboptimal exercise factor as an input to the Binomial/Lattice model using factors of 1.41 and 1.45. - Three companies estimated expected volatility based on implied volatility exclusively.
+Fourteen companies used a blended volatility consisting of historical and implied volatilities.
+Four companies utilized historical volatility exclusively to estimate expected volatility.
+Two companies did not disclose how they estimate expected volatility - One company has reported in prior years the skewness and kurtosis of the stock price time series. - Three companies disclosed their expected forfeiture rate in their 10-K filings.

-To download a free copy of our complete table, including links to the 10-K filings, click here.
+To download a free copy of our complete table, including links to the combined 10-K and DEF 14A filings, click here.